Microsoft asks U.S. to let it disclose security requests

 He said government lawyers have not responded to a court motion made in mid-June asking for permission to publish the volume of requests it has received.

-Microsoft and Google Inc (GOOG.O), along with Apple Inc (AAPL.O), Facebook Inc (FB.O) and other U.S. tech leaders are scrambling to assert their independence after documents leaked to the Guardian suggested they gave the U.S. government "direct access" to customer accounts as part of a National Security Agency (NSA) program called Prism.
+Microsoft and Google Inc, along with Apple Inc, Facebook Inc and other U.S. tech leaders are scrambling to assert their independence after documents leaked to the Guardian suggested they gave the U.S. government "direct access" to customer accounts as part of a National Security Agency (NSA) program called Prism.

 The Guardian went further in detailing Microsoft's collusion with the NSA last week, citing new top-secret documents it said were leaked by Snowden, the original source of the Prism reports.